On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation

-In this paper, we adopt the MCD approach for estimating the large covariance matrix, but alleviate the drawback of order dependency of the MCD method.
-Different from most existing MCD-based approaches, the proposed method takes advantage of the fact that one can always obtain a MCD-based covariance matrix estimate for a given order of variables.
-By considering a set of covariance matrix estimates under different orders of variables, we can obtain an ensemble estimator for the covariance matrix with positive-definite and sparse properties.
-Specifically, using the permutation idea, we first obtain a number of estimates of covariance matrix based on different orders of variables used in the MCD approach.
-With such a set of estimates, the proposed ensemble estimator is obtained as the ``center'' of them under the Frobenius norm through an $L_{1}$ penalized objective function.
-The $L_{1}$ regularization is imposed to achieve the sparsity of the estimate.
-Such an estimator takes advantage of multiple orders of variables due to the ensemble effort.
+In this paper, we adopt the MCD approach for estimating the large covariance matrix, but alleviate the drawback of order dependency of the MCD method using the permutation idea of Zheng et al. (2017).
+By considering a set of covariance matrix estimates under different orders of variables in the MCD, Zheng et al. (2017) introduced an order-averaged estimator for the large covariance matrix with positive definite property.
+However, such a approach cannot make the resultant estimator to be sparse.
+In addition, they did not provide the theoretical results.
+To overcome the drawbacks in Zheng et al. (2017), we address the order issue of MCD and encourage the sparse structure as well in the covariance matrix estimate.
+We also show that the estimator of Zheng et al. (2017) can be considered as a special case of our proposed estimator when the penalty tuning parameter in the objective function is set to be zero.
+It is worth to remarking that, under MCD for covariance matrix estimation, it is not straightforward to simultaneously address the order issue and sparsity together.
+For this work, specifically, we first obtain a number of estimates of covariance matrix from different orders of variables using the permutation idea.
+With such estimates, the proposed order-averaged estimator is obtained as the ``center'' of them under the Frobenius norm through an $L_{1}$ penalized objective function, where the $L_{1}$ regularization is imposed to achieve the sparsity of the estimate.
 An efficient algorithm is also developed to make the computation attractive for solving the estimator.
-The numerical convergence of this algorithm is guaranteed with theoretical justification.
-Furthermore, the consistent properties of the proposed estimator are also established under Frobenius norm with some regularity conditions.
-The simulation and real-data analysis elaborate that the proposed method performs much better than several existing approaches in terms of both estimation accuracy and sparsity accuracy.
+Furthermore, the consistent property of the proposed estimator is also established under Frobenius norm with some regularity conditions.

 The remainder of this work is organized as follows.
 Section \ref{sigma:sec:mcd} briefly reviews the MCD approach to estimate the covariance matrix.
 Section \ref{sigma:sec:methodology} introduces the proposed method by addressing the order issue.
 An efficient algorithm is also developed to solve the objective function.
 In Section \ref{sigma:sec:converge}, the theoretical properties are presented.
 The simulation study and one real data example are reported in Section \ref{Sigma:simulation} and \ref{Sigma:application}, respectively.
 We conclude the paper in Section \ref{Sigma:sec:discussion}.